Echolocation of bats in the Netherlands

 Pond bat (Myotis dasycneme)

-Peak frequency often around 35 to 40 kHz - high start and low end frequency - can produce calls with relatively long call length - rattle sound
+Peak frequency often around 35 to 40 kHz - FM calls - high start frequency and low end frequency - short to relatively long call length - rattle sound

 Date of recording: 2024-05-18 Recorded by: Abe-Jan van der Wal Audio file: 912118